 Travis, Erika J.

-A consideration of children’s class, including but not limited to texts from “Golden Age” of children’s literature, approximately 1865-1914.
+A consideration of children's classics, including but not limited to texts from "Golden Age" of children's literature, approximately 1865-1914.
 Focus on critical analysis of texts, employing a variety of literary theoretical perspectives, close readings, and contemporary research.
-Also examines the historical constructions of childhood and social responses to children’s literature.
+Also examines the historical constructions of childhood and social responses to children's literature.
 Students will examine the texts in light of literary, historical, social contexts.
-Prerequisite: ENG 123.
-(3 units; Fall, odd years)
+Prerequisite: ENG123 (3 Units)

 InstructorStart DateDaysTimeLocation